Moist & Rich Vegan Chocolate Cake Recipe (Gluten Free)

 - Be sure to read all instructions before beginning.
 Measure out all ingredients for the cake.

-- Make the batter: In a medium bowl, whisk together the flour, cocoa powder, baking powder, and baking soda.
+- Make the batter: In a medium bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and sea salt.
 Set aside.
-In a stand mixer with paddle attachment or a large bowl and a hand mixer, cream the vegan butter until fluffy, about 2-3 minutes.
-Add in the coconut sugar, and cream together again until the sugar begins to slightly dissolve into the vegan butter, about 2-3 minutes.
+In a stand mixer with paddle attachment or a large bowl and a hand mixer, cream the vegan butter, sugar, and brown sugar until fluffy, about 2-3 minutes.
 Scrape down the sides of the bowl and bottom of the bowl as needed.
-Then add in the applesauce, and mix again on medium speed until combined.
+Then add in the dairy free yogurt or applesauce and vanilla extract, and mix again on medium speed until combined.
 To the mixture, add in about half of the flour mixture, along with half of the buttermilk.
 Mix on medium speed until the flour starts to combine with the wet.
-Add in the remaining flour mixture and buttermilk, and mix again just until there are no more dry streaks.
-Slowly pour in the hot espresso, and mix on medium speed until the coffee has just mixed into the batter.
-If using a stand mixer, remove the bowl from the stand mixer.
+Add in the remaining flour mixture and buttermilk, and mix again just before there are no more dry streaks.
+Slowly pour in the hot coffee, and mix on medium speed until the coffee has just mixed into the batter.

 - Bake the cakes: Pour the batter into the three cake pans evenly.
-Place the cakes into the oven and bake for 35 minutes, or until a toothpick comes out clean.
-If using three 8″ cake pans, the cakes will bake a bit quicker.
+Place the cakes into the oven and bake for 33-35 minutes, or until a toothpick comes out clean.
+If using three 6″ cake pans, the cakes will bake a bit longer.
 Remove the cakes from the oven and allow them to cool in their pans for 10 minutes.
 Then carefully transfer them to a cooling rack to cool completely, about 45 minutes.

 - Prepare the chocolate buttercream: When ready to frost, beat the vegan butter until creamed, about 3 minutes.
 Then sift in the powdered sugar and continue beating until it becomes a fluffy vanilla buttercream.
 Add in the cocoa powder, and start by beating the cocoa powder into the middle so as not to create a dust around the bowl, then beat the entire buttercream mixture together with the cacao powder until full incorporated.